 Kedarnath Temple Aarti

-The Pooja rituals of Kedarnath Temple starts in the early morning at 4:00 AM with the Maha Abhishek Aarti and ends at 7:00 PM with Shyan Aarti.
+The Pooja rituals of Kedarnath Temple start in the early morning at 4:00 AM with the Maha Abhishek Aarti and end at 7:00 PM with Shyan Aarti.
 The temple opens for darshan for pilgrims at 6:00.
-In the afternoon, it closes for two hours from 3:00 PM to 5:00 PM.
-The public timings for the temple end at 7:00 PM.
+It closes for two hours, from 3:00 PM to 5:00 PM.
+However, the temple remains open to the public till 7:00 PM.